-Three Lawrence City Commission seats and five Lawrence school board seats are coming up for election.
+Three Lawrence City Commission seats and five Lawrence school board seats were up for election.

 Candidates who made it through the Aug.
-1 primary will be on the ballots for the general election, coming up Tuesday, Nov.
+1 primary were on the ballots for the general election, Tuesday, Nov.
 7.

 Meet the candidates: